joannaWebDev/joannaWebDev/README.md

 </header>

 <div>
   <p>My expertise lies in harnessing the power of Vue and Typescript to create convenient, fast, and beautiful interfaces.
+In addition to my proficiency in Vue, I have extensive experience in React.
+I actively stay abreast of industry trends and best practices through LinkedIn Learning, constantly refining my skills.
+Furthermore, I consistently engage in personal projects, leveraging my knowledge to explore new concepts and technologies.</p>
-   My track record includes a multitude of successful projects, ranging from ground-up startups to optimizing and refactoring giant existing applications.
-As a Product Engineer, I am responsible for the development, design, and implementation of software solutions.
-I work across various aspects of the product lifecycle, encompassing conception, design, development, testing, deployment, and support.</p>
+  <p> As a dedicated Product Engineer, I lead the development, design, and implementation of software solutions.
+My role encompasses various stages of the product lifecycle, including conception, design, development, testing, deployment, and ongoing support.</p>
 </div>

 ______